SwiftUI Animation Techniques

 .transition(.slide)

-Use Xcode's animation inspector to debug animations:
+Use Xcode's animation inspector when debugging timing issues:

 // Add this modifier to see animation timing